 Substantially all of the employees of the Corporation are covered by the public service pension plan (the "Plan"), a contributory defined benefit plan established through legislation and sponsored by the Government of Canada.
 Contributions are required by both the employees and the Corporation to cover current service cost.
-Pursuant to legislation currently in place, the Corporation has no legal or constructive obligation to pay further contributions with respect to any past service or funding deficiencies of the Plan.
-Consequently, contributions are recognized as an administrative expense in the Statement of Comprehensive Income in the year when employees have rendered service and represent the total pension obligation of the Corporation.
+Pursuant to legislation currently in place, the Corporation has no legal or constructive obligation to pay further contributions are recognized as an administrative expense in the Statement of Comprehensive Income in the year when employees have rendered service and represent the total pension obligation of the Corporation.